GeeksDiary/Molecules/_includes/basics.md

     .Then<D>(d => d.Jar());
 ```
 <div class="example-caption">
-    Runs A.Foo() and then B.Bar().
+    Run A.Foo and then B.Bar.
 When an exception is thrown from either of them
-    or any child activity they create, invoke C.Jar with exception details.
+    or any child activity they create, run C.Jar with exception details.
 </div>
 ```csharp
 Activity